benlagrone/AnimalSafariKids/README.md

   animalsafarikids source.txt
 ```

 Replace `source.txt` with the path to your input text file.
-The generated video will be saved under `shorts/` in your mounted directory.
+The generated video will be saved under your host `Videos/` directory.

 Run with Docker Compose (recommended for host Videos mapping):